Jaimilit/CrossFit-Signup/README.md

 ### Manual Testing

 Testing was done throughout the process while developing the project by the use of Django debug pages and printing statements to check that the code functioned accordingly.
-In addition, thorough testing has been performed and is described below, it contains of manual test to check that all user stories and acceptance criteria are met, as well as testing and validating the code with different online tools as presented below.
+In addition, thorough testing has been performed and is described below, it contains manual test to check that all user stories and acceptance criteria are met, as well as testing and validating the code with different online tools as presented below.

 ### Browser Testing